Cabin Crew - DAN AIR REMEMBERED

 1972-73 Gallery

 When the 1973 uniform was presented, it was saw the company revert to blue as the main colour.
 This time it was described as "French Blue" It can be seen above, worn by Airleen Levis.
 On first appraisal it could be seen as a classic design.
-However, of all the comments we have had - this uniform is the one that is constantly derided.
+However, of all the comments we have been sent - this uniform is the one that is constantly derided.
 Check out these comments!

 • 'The white neck tie that we had to wear when the aircraft was on the ground was a nightmare.
 When you opened the door it flew in your face.
 As it did outside at the first hint of a breeze.'